Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/drop_3.png)

-These are the steps to tune the Drop filter, of a Pathpoint, so that it shows you more useful data;
+These are the steps to tune the Drop filter, of a Pathpoint, to taylor the data you see on the Steps with touchpoints of the Drop(DRP) kind;

 A To change the "Average order value", click on the amount you see here, and type a new amount.
 B To change the time period of the sampled data, type it here, for instance 45, instead of 55.